-David Bowie has been called many things in his life – rock ‘n’ roll chameleon, musical genius, Ziggy Stardust and Thin White Duke, to name a few.
-Today (Jan.
-8), we’re calling him ‘Birthday Boy,’ as the rock star celebrates his time on planet Earth (give or take a few years he’s likely spent on other planets).
-To come up with a list of Bowie’s 10 best songs is both pleasurable and painful.
+David Bowie has been called many things in his life: rock ‘n’ roll chameleon, musical genius, Ziggy Stardust and Thin White Duke, to name a few.
+Still, coming up with a list of best Bowie tracks is both pleasurable and painful.
 How does one narrow such an eclectic and magnificent career down to just 10 tunes?
-Missing from this list are his only two No. 1 U.S. songs (‘Fame’ and ‘Let’s Dance’), as well as classics such as ‘Starman,’ ‘Oh!
+Missing from this list, alas, are ‘Fame’ and ‘Let’s Dance’ — his only two No. 1 U.S. songs — as well as classics such as ‘Starman,’ ‘Oh!
 You Pretty Things,’ ‘Life on Mars?’ and countless others.
-Perhaps a Top 65 Songs would have been more fitting on this occasion, but for now please enjoy this list of the Top 10 David Bowie Songs:
+What made the cut?
+Check out our list of the Top 10 David Bowie Songs.

 'The Man Who Sold the World'

 The title track off Bowie's third album, 'The Man Who Sold the World' is one of his most haunting songs of all time.
-Despite the mastery of the original tune, it largely went unnoticed at the time of its release.
-Its popularity grew over time, as cover versions by Scottish singer Lulu and grunge goliaths Nirvana helped bring the song into the mainstream.
+Despite the mastery of the original tune, the opening entry in our our list of the Top 10 David Bowie Songs largely went unnoticed at the time.
+Its popularity grew over time, however, as cover versions by Scottish singer Lulu and grunge goliaths Nirvana helped bring the song into the mainstream.

-'Five Years' serves as an epic opening to Bowie's greatest album, 'The Rise and Fall of Ziggy Stardust and the Spiders From Mars.'
-The tune offers a doomsday scenario in which the world ends in five years.
+'Five Years,' which offers a doomsday scenario in which the world ends, serves as an epic opening to Bowie's greatest album, 'The Rise and Fall of Ziggy Stardust and the Spiders From Mars.'
 Lyrically, it paints one of Bowie's most vivid pictures in a song, while musically it builds into a chaotic crescendo highlighted by the ominous sense of panic in Bowie's voice during its climax.

 'Modern Love' may not be Bowie's greatest tune ever, but it could easily be called the best 'pop song' of his illustrious career.
-From its spoken intro to its infectious chorus, the track plays as well on a wedding dance floor as it does at a hipster dive bar.
+From its spoken intro to its infectious chorus, the next honoree on our list of the Top 10 David Bowie Songs plays as well on a wedding dance floor as it does at a hipster dive bar.
 As with the rest of the 'Let's Dance' album, the tune features guitar playing by the late, great Stevie Ray Vaughan.

 A glam-rock anthem if there ever was one, 'Rebel, Rebel' features one of the most recognizable guitar riffs in rock history -- and it was Bowie himself who handled lead guitar duties on this track.
 A rough-and-dirty song with lyrics like 'She's not sure if you're a boy or a girl' and 'Hot tramp, I love you so,' the tune serves as the perfect bridge between the Rolling Stones and punk rock.

 The signature song of Bowie's signature character, 'Ziggy Stardust' offers up an overview of Ziggy's talents and exploits with multiple mentions of his backing band, the Spiders From Mars.
 One of those Spiders was virtuoso axeman Mick Ronson, whose guitar hook on 'Ziggy Stardust' gives the song as much of its personality as Bowie's lyrics do.
-Ten years after its release, the tune was famously given the goth-rock treatment by Bauhaus.
+Ten years after its release, this entry on our list of the Top 10 David Bowie Songs was famously given the goth-rock treatment by Bauhaus.